Click the following link to register: https://survey.fgcu.edu/Survey.aspx?s=eff38be561f14f5392016731d7727bf3

-The Course Design Academy (CDA) will meet for one whole day session and five half day sessions during Summer A to explore learner-centered design principles, discuss ideas in small learning teams, and apply principles/concepts to courses and syllabi.
+The Course Design Academy (CDA) will meet for three full days in Summer A to explore learner-centered design principles, discuss ideas in small learning teams, and apply principles/concepts to courses and syllabi.
 You will exit with a new and improved fall course and tools to implement strategies and activities.
-Over the six days, we will continue to explore ways to “backward” design from what we want our students to know, identify effective ways to assess what our students know, explore ways to support significant long-term learning, and plug these ideas into your course.
+Over the three days, we will continue to explore ways to “backward” design from what we want our students to know, identify effective ways to assess what our students know, explore ways to support significant long-term learning, and plug these ideas into your course.

-Blended Learning Academy explorers the design of hybrid courses over six half day sessions.
+Blended Learning Academy explorers the design of hybrid courses over two full and two half-day sessions.
 This refers to a combination of face-to-face meetings and online sessions which when properly implemented can result in improved student success, satisfaction and retention.
-Grounded in several evidence based theories, the experience will allow you to design or redesign a flipped, hybrid or otherwise blended course that promotes active, engaged and deep learning.
+Grounded in several evidence-based theories, the experience will allow you to design or redesign a flipped, hybrid or otherwise blended course that promotes active, engaged and deep learning.
 Using the Backwards Design Model introduced in CDA, participants will choose, model and develop a variety of teaching and learning strategies and be exposed to various emerging technologies.